 It's those moments in a movie where people either cover their eyes, peek through open fingers to catch a cautious glimpse, or stare at the screen in disbelief, as if a freight train is pushing toward them and they're frozen in fear.
 It can be a scene marked by such intense violence that it's nauseating, a conversation so uncomfortable you can't handle the second-hand embarrassment, or some other heinous exhibitions of mankind's darkest impulses.

 Whatever the case, they don't get much more aggressive than what's seen in the 50 most hard-to-watch scenes in movie history.
-Consider this the all-encompassing cousin of last month's collection of traumatic dog death scenes.
+Consider this the all-encompassing cousin of our collection of traumatic dog death scenes, and see which of these are streaming on Netflix right now (if you have a strong enough stomach).